LoginRadius/docs/content/references/sdk/java-sdk/index.md

 ```
 <h4 id="getConfigurations-get-"> Get Configuration (GET)</h4>
  This API is used to get the configurations which are set in the LoginRadius Admin Console for a particular LoginRadius site/environment.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/configuration/get-configurations)

 ```java